pasan1/NodeJS_ExpressJS_App_with_Auth/README.md

 ## Configuration

-You can configure the app by editing the `config.js` file.
+You can configure the app by editing the `.env` file.

 ## License